-Dr. Eaton continues this new section with Linear Functions.
+Dr. Fraser will continue this new section with Linear Functions.
 You will begin with learning the definition of Standard Form as well as multiple examples.
 Next, you will learn about graphs of linear functions and their x and y intercepts.
-Finally, you will cover graphing linear equations and what exactly are linear functions.
+Finally, you will cover graphing linear equations and what exactly are linear functions.linear function can refer to either of two different but related concepts:a first-degree polynomial function of one variable;a map between two vector spaces that preserves vector addition and scalar multiplication.

 function is a function of the form f(x) = ax + b, where a and b are